riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 We are going to add a reference to our player turn label we created back in [Player Turn Label](#Player-Turn-Label) after we created our button grid.
 This will let us change the text each turn.

-We will also need a reference to each button so that we can change it's image when it's pressed, and make sure it's not enabled anymore.
+We will also need a reference to each button so that we can change its image when its pressed, and make sure it's not enabled anymore.
 Name the button references `buttonA1`, with the letter denoting the rows (A, B, C) and the number denoting the column (1, 2, 3).
 This will make it easier to keep track of which button is which.

 See if you can remember how to create an `@IBOutlet`; if you need a refresher you may want to see **Outlets** in our last workshop: [Workshop 2.
 Getting All Set-up](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%202/Workshop%202.md/#Outlets).